New Order (Venezuela): Association

 NOR always had strengthened its ties with the Spanish fascist FET y de las JONs political party and with the Spanish Fuerza Nueva party after during Spain's transition to democracy.
 In 1995 when the French politician and National Front leader, Jean-Marie Le Pen, went on to become the third political force in the country, New Order strengthened ties with the French National Front.

-NOR militant bases were varied, from nostalgic the followers or former president Marcos Pérez Jiménez, to supporters of the New Right, or Neo-Nazis.
+NOR militant bases were varied, from nostalgic followers of the former president Marcos Pérez Jiménez, to supporters of the New Right, or Neo-Nazis.
 The Tel Aviv University accused Nuevo Orden in 1997 of instigating antisemitic propaganda in Caracas because of graffiti that read "I have a crematorium in my pocket" and "Death to the Jews."

 Programme

 The party's ambitions were summarized in 25 points of action aimed at developing a hypothetical government: